Palm Beach Gardens DUI Attorney

 Can I still win a DUI case if I blew over 0.08?

 Yes.
 A BAC reading above the legal limit does not guarantee a conviction.
-Breathalyzer results can be challenged based on improper calibration, maintenance failures, the operator’s certification status, and physiological conditions that affect readings.
+Breathalyzer results can be challenged based on improper calibration, maintenance failures, operator certification issues, and physiological conditions that affect readings.
 The legality of the traffic stop and the investigation itself are also subject to challenge regardless of the BAC result.
-Mr. Gabriel evaluates every element of a DUI case, not just the number on the breath test.

-Can a DUI charge be reduced or dismissed in Palm Beach Gardens?
+Can a Palm Beach Gardens DUI charge be reduced or dismissed?

 |